Madzines as Restorative Objects

 At the outset of this project, I thought that zines might have agency.
 Rather than seeing them as inert passive objects, I wanted to see what difference they could make in the world, and how they might even contribute to social change.
 Whilst I hadn’t initially made an explicit link with restorative justice, I’ve been thinking about the need the need for this kind of approach to mental health care for many years.

 Back in 2010, I heard the late Jan Wallcraft, a prominent UK survivor activist and scholar, speak about the need for a ‘truth and reconciliation’ process for mental health service users.
 The UN Convention of the Rights of People with Disabilities had just been published which included people with what they called psychosocial disabilities.
 This convention was heralded by some people in the international survivor movement as a major step forward to achieving long-awaited civil rights recognition.
-Initially, I wasn’t sure about applying a legal human rights process, developed in the aftermath of Apartheid in South Africa, to mental health services.
+Initially, I wasn’t so sure about applying a legal human rights process, developed in the aftermath of Apartheid in South Africa, to mental health services.
 However, I was inspired by radical mental health initiatives in the US which were experimenting with the idea of a bottom-up grassroots form of transitional justice which involved facilitating ‘healing circles’ where patients and staff could really listen to each other perspectives.

 Investigating this idea in more detail resulted in a co-authored article exploring the case for truth and reconciliation in mental health services.
 In short, it concluded that a bottom-up truth and reconciliation process might indeed be a worthwhile initiative.
-Other survivors and scholars seemed to agree, although some thought it signalled that we’d ‘given up’ on the possibility of wider social change.
+Other survivors and scholars seemed to agree, although a some thought it signalled that we’d ‘given up’ on the possibility of wider social change.
 On the contrary, I thought the approach we advocated in the article was a good example of a prefigurative politics which recognises that the harms that survivors have experienced need to be fully heard and acknowledged, before any wider social justice can be achieved.
 That is, the truth and reconciliation process was itself intrinsic to the social change we sought (not a substitute for it).

 Since then, after researching the experiences of lesbians and bisexual women who were subjected to aversion therapy in the 1960’s in the UK, I’ve been advocating for a ‘truth and reconciliation’ type process in relation to the harms experienced by LGBTQI+ people, by these kinds of conversion therapies.
 As a result, some survivors of aversion therapy have given personal testimonies in order that their experiences are recognised by professional bodies, and practitioners have come forward to reflect on their motivations and apologise.
 In addition, some professional bodies and universities have started to investigate their role in endorsing these practices.
 Having recently connected with Intersex activism and scholarship I’ve also started to appreciate how a restorative approach might be helpful to acknowledge the harm done to people born with innate variations in sex characteristics.
 For example, at the recent Intersex: New Interdisciplinary Approaches conference, the legal scholar Benjamim Moron-Puech stressed the importance of a restorative component to transitional justice in this field.